Reserve Officers' Training Corps: History

+Concept

-The concept of ROTC in the United States was created by Alden Partridge and began with the Morrill Act of 1862 which established the land-grant colleges.
-Part of the federal government's requirement for these schools was that they include military tactics as part of their curriculum, forming what became known as ROTC.
-The college from which ROTC originated is Norwich University in Northfield, Vermont.
-Norwich was founded in 1819 at Norwich, Vermont, as the American Literary, Scientific and Military Academy.
-The university was founded by former West Point instructor Captain Alden Partridge, who promoted the idea of a "citizen soldier"—a man trained to act in a military capacity when his nation required, but capable of fulfilling standard civilian functions in peacetime.
-This idea eventually led to the formation of Reservist and National Guard units with regimented training in place of local militia forces.
+The concept of training reserve military officers in civilian colleges and universities in United States was created by the founder of Norwich University, Alden Partridge, who was a former United States Military Academy instructor.
+Partridge, who founded Norwich in Vermont in 1819 as the "American Literary, Scientific and Military Academy," promoted the idea of "citizen soldiers," men trained to act in a military capacity when their nation required but capable of fulfilling standard civilian functions in peacetime.
+The Morrill Act of 1862 established land-grant colleges.
+Part of the federal government's requirement for these schools was that they include military tactics as part of their curriculum.
 Another root of the modern ROTC program comes from the "Plattsburg Idea".
-In 1915, Major General Leonard Wood instituted the Citizen's Military Training Corps, the first series of training camps to make officers out of civilians.
+In 1915, Major General Leonard Wood instituted the Citizen's Military Training Camps (not to be confused with the later CMTC of the interwar period), the first series of training camps to make officers out of civilians.
 For the first time in history, an attempt was made to provide a condensed course of training and commissioning competent reserve line officers after only a summer of military training.

+Formal establishment and World War I

 In 1916, the provision to formally establish ROTC was advocated to Congress by a delegation from Ohio including William Oxley Thompson, President of the Ohio State University.
 On February 7, 1916, Ralph D. Mershon, a graduate of Ohio State, testified before the committee as a professional engineer.
-Present to testify as an advocate of a Reserve Engineers Corps, he expanded his remarks to argue in favor of the "Ohio Plan."
+Present to testify as an advocate of a Reserve Engineers Corps, he expanded his remarks to argue in favor of the "Ohio Plan".
 Mershon noted: